wendellswa06/bt-proxy/README.md

 python add_stake --coldkey jjcom --netuid 39 --amount 1000 --tol 0.02
 python remove_stake --coldkey jjcom --netuid 39 --amount 1000 --tol 0.02

+## Get stake info from multisig wallets
+You can use Info.sh
+### Usage
+./Info jjcom
+This will show you multisig-jjpes-jjcom.
+Useful or not?

 # Buy me a coffee!

 Just follow me on GitHub and star this repo.
 Thank you!